Sanglorian/orcus/Orcus Advanced Options - current.md

 ### Medallion of Thoughts (IV)

 **Item Power** (standard, daily)
-Wisdom vs Will; on a hit, you gain insight into the target's its reasoning (if any), its emotional state, and something that looms large in its mind (such as something it worries over, loves, or hates).
+Wisdom vs Will; on a hit, you gain insight into the target’s reasoning (if any), its emotional state, and something that looms large in its mind (such as something it worries over, loves, or hates).

 ### Necklace of Adaptation (I)